CodeGuppyPrograms/CodingChallenges/README.md

 Mastering these coding challenges may not get you a job at google... but you'll be one step closer to building your own JavaScript game at [codeguppy.com](https://codeguppy.com).

-These coding challenges are intended for beginners.
-Therefore the solutions are implemented using only simple / classical programming elements.
+These coding challenges are intended for beginners, therefore the solutions are implemented using only simple / classical programming elements.
 Each solution is acompanied by an online link that helps you quickly run it in a code playground at [codeguppy.com](https://codeguppy.com)

 > Note: The code is making use of the codeguppy specific function `println()` to print the results.
-If you want to run these solutions outside [codeguppy.com](https://codeguppy.com), just replace `println()` with `console.log()` then run them using your browser console tool or node.js in command line.
+If you want to run these solutions outside [codeguppy.com](https://codeguppy.com), just replace `println()` with `console.log()` then run them using your browser console tool or node.js.

 ## Coding challenge #1: Print numbers from 1 to 10